AlgoGenesis/C/Sorting Algorithms/Merge Sort/README.md

 # Algorithm Overview

-1. Divide:Split the array into two halves until each subarray contains a single element (the base case).
+1. Divide:Split the array into two halves until each sub array contains a single element (the base case).
 2. Conquer: Recursively sort each half.
 3. Merge: Combine the two halves into sorted array: